Chevy Spark years to avoid — most common problems

 Things didn’t get much better in the years that followed due to a large amount of CVT problems that occurred with the introduction of this transmission type in a Chevy Spark.
 Because of all this, it’s best to avoid the automatic Chevy Spark and go for a 5-speed manual.
 The CVT transmission also got a bit better in the fourth generation.

-Airbag-related problems
+3. Airbag-related problems

 There were four recalls regarding airbags alone, so that makes it nearly half of the total problems that drivers have had with the Spark.
 Some problems were quite dangerous such as the improperly placed passenger-side airbag weld that prevented the airbag from deploying in case of an accident.

-Control arm and steering issues
+4. Control arm and steering issues

 In the example of the third-gen Chevy Spark, you can see how something seemingly insignificant like loose control arm bolts can turn into an overwhelming problem.
 That’s what happened with this model since this caused the control arm not to be properly attached to the steering knuckle.

-Which Chevy Spark years to avoid?
+Worst Chevy Spark years to avoid

 There are some Chevy Spark years that are best avoided based on the mentioned problems that we already went through.
 Our team cares for your satisfaction and driving safety primarily, so we won’t leave you hanging by letting you get a problematic model.
-Instead, we prepared a list of the worst model years based on each Chevy Spark generation, so take a closer look below:

-Third-generation Chevy Spark (2011 and 2013-2014 model years)
+Third-generation Chevy Spark (2013-2014 model years)

 While the third generation of Chevy Spark got the much-needed exterior improvement, it turned out to be the least reliable generation.
 The 2011 model had a few issues including excessive oil consumption and the A/C problem, but 2013 and 2014 were the worst production years for the model altogether.

-The 2013 model in specific was the worst one and drivers have made numerous reports regarding the A/C problem, faulty passenger-side airbags, and problematic automatic transmission.
+The 2013 model in particular was the worst one and drivers have made numerous reports regarding the A/C problem, faulty passenger-side airbags, and problematic automatic transmission.
 Due to all these issues, you can only make a safe bet if you completely avoid the two problematic model years.

 Fourth-generation Chevy Spark (2015 model year)